jskherman/website-tabi/content/blog/learning-business-through-vtubers.md

 ## My Journey into the Vtuber Rabbit Hole

 In one of my procrastination web surfing journeys, I stumbled upon the world of Vtubers through the serendipity of the YouTube recommendation algorithm.
 At first, it was just the funny clips, memes, and video game streams.
-However, I was pulled deeper into the rabbit hole when **Kurosanji**, a Vtuber company, recently faced backlash due to a _extremely_ poor and distasteful PR move involving one of their talents.
+However, I was pulled deeper into the rabbit hole when **Kurosanji**, a Vtuber company, recently faced backlash in February 2024 due to a _extremely_ poor and distasteful PR move involving one of their talents.
 As I delved deeper into the situation, I found myself reading comments on Reddit and YouTube, as well as watching video reports on the worsening situation for **Kurosanji**.
 This led me to encounter various discussion points related to:

 - Business fundamentals and stock analysis
 - Business and talent management